 A study of legal issues particularly relevant to children.
 Topics covered include parental custody and support, emancipation, termination of parental rights, adoption, abuse and neglect, delinquent and undisciplined children, and dealing with local government agencies, such as the Department of Social Services.

 Closely Held Business Enterprises, 3 credits (LAW 826)

 This course examines issues relating to privately held businesses, particularly those with relatively few owners.
 Topics that will be studied include choice of business entity, organizing and funding the entity, including private securities offerings, entity conversions, succession planning, buy-sell arrangements, employment agreements, compensation matters, governance issues, fiduciary obligations, purchase and sale of the business, and accounting principles.
 Entities that will be covered include corporations, partnerships, and limited liability companies.
-Prerequisite is Business Association; Income Tax is recommended, not required.
+Business Associations is a prerequisite to this course; Income Tax is recommended, not required.

-Commercial Law - Payment Systems (Negotiable Instruments), 2 credits (LAW 672)
+Commercial Law: Negotiable Instruments, 2 credits (LAW 672)